buildbot/buildbot/master/docs/relnotes/index.rst

 * The buildmaster now requires at least Twisted-11.0.0.

+* The buildmaster now requires at least sqlalchemy-migrate 0.6.1.

 * The ``hgbuildbot`` Mercurial hook has been moved to ``contrib/``, and does not work with recent versions of Mercurial and Twisted.
   The runtimes for these two tools are incompatible, yet ``hgbuildbot`` attempts to run both in the same Python interpreter.
   Mayhem ensues.